Octavius-Dante/Arthelais/UI5_APP_EXTRACTOR_PROJECT/Readme.md

 Part 2 > displays alv report to get the list of standard and 'Z' Ui5 applicaitons in the system can be downloaded into excel or text file

 Part 3 > not only select options can upload excel or text file list with multiple names (file generated from Part 2)

+---- output excel file with list of ui5 objects and all ui5 obbjects in one zip file